 - Ductwork holds dust, pet hair, debris, mold, mildew, and bacteria.
-For the best indoor air, be sure to schedule a thorough cleaning of your ductwork as recommended by your HVAC specialist.
+For the best indoor air, you can have Veterans AC & Heat install an air purifier in your home.

 - Contact your local HVAC company to get started with your HVAC Preventative Maintenance Plan.

 As you are well aware, every machine you own needs care.
 Of course, your car needs oil changes and tune-ups.
 Likewise, your appliances need thorough cleaning and some repair.
 And the pool needs maintenance and continual upkeep.
 So, why should it be any different with your AC system?

 Preventative Maintenance Programs provide the following for your HVAC unit.

 - They catch issues before they arise.